matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-requirements.md

 3. **Establish quality management processes** in Phase 2
 4. **Complete documentation and compliance systems** in Phase 3

-This implementation will position Manimp as the leading EN 1090 compliant steel construction management platform in the European market.
+This implementation will position SteelAxis as the leading EN 1090 compliant steel construction management platform in the European market.

 ---